-Medication Errors in Nursing Homes
+How Do Medication Errors in Nursing Homes Happen?

-- Communication Errors – mistakes made when identifying patients who are on a drug with those who would injured by a drug, typically associated with the blood-thinning drug Warfarin
+- Communication Errors: mistakes made when identifying patients who are on a drug with those who would injured by a drug, typically associated with the blood-thinning drug Warfarin.

-- Transcription Errors – errors made when typing or copying notes made on a patient’s chart, usually associated with the antacid Nexium (esomeprazole), the antipsychotic Risperidal (rispiridone), and the antibiotic Nitrofuratonin.
+- Transcription Errors: errors made when typing or copying notes made on a patient’s chart, usually associated with the antacid Nexium (esomeprazole), the antipsychotic Risperidal (rispiridone), and the antibiotic Nitrofuratonin.

 Types of Medication Errors in Nursing Homes

-- Wrong Strength /Patient – The proper drug is either administered to the wrong patient, or is administered with pills of the wrong amount (for example, a 10mg pill rather than a 5mg pill).
+- Wrong Strength /Patient: The proper drug is either administered to the wrong patient, or is administered with pills of the wrong amount (for example, a 10mg pill rather than a 5mg pill).

-Examples of Medication Errors In Nursing Homes
+What are Some Examples of Medication Errors in Nursing Homes?

-Some errors are more common than others – especially in the use of medications that are prescribed most often.
+Some errors are more common than others, especially in the use of medications that are prescribed most often.
 Here are some examples and illustration of medication errors.

-- Insulin – Among elderly diabetic patients, the wrong dosage of insulin can be fatal.
+- Insulin: Among elderly diabetic patients, the wrong dosage of insulin can be fatal.
 One patient accidently received ten times the regular dose of insulin when “20 U” – meaning 20 units – was mistaken to mean “200” units.

-- Arthritis Medication – Certain medication for rheumatoid arthritis is also used in much higher doses as a cancer treatment.
+- Arthritis Medication: Certain medication for rheumatoid arthritis is also used in much higher doses as a cancer treatment.
 Receiving the wrong dose can be fatal.

-- Warfarin & Blood Thinners – many elderly patients are on blood thinners.
+- Warfarin & Blood Thinners: Many elderly patients are on blood thinners.
 If a medication error results in the wrong patient receiving blood thinners and anticoagulant medications, deadly internal bleeding can result.